-Threat agent: having high attack potential, cannot read and does not know the correct value

-Asset: confidentiality of logical travel document data
+- Threat agent: having high attack potential, cannot read and does not know the correct value of the shared password (PACE password) in advance. - Asset: confidentiality of logical travel document data

 Application Note: When using BIS-BAC MultiApp V4.0.1 cannot avert this threat in the context of the security policy defined in this PP.